FBI search of Biden's Rehoboth Beach home yields no documents with classified markings, attorney says

 The search coincided with special counsel Robert Hur's first day on the job overseeing the Biden investigation.
 Attorney General Merrick Garland appointed Hur to take over the case from the U.S. attorney in Chicago, who had been leading the probe since the discovery of documents with classification markings at Mr. Biden's former private office at the Penn Biden Center in Washington, D.C.
 Lawyers for Mr. Biden first found about 10 documents marked classified there on Nov.
 2, a discovery CBS News was first to report.

 The FBI searched the Penn Biden Center offices in Washington in mid-November, CBS News reported Tuesday.
-The president's lawyers then found other documents with classification markings at his main residence in Wilmington, Delaware, in December, although that discovery was not disclosed until January.
+The president's lawyers then found other documents with classification markings at house in Wilmington in December, although that discovery was not disclosed until January.

 An FBI search of the Wilmington home in late January yielded six additional items with classified markings, his lawyers and Justice Department officials said.